 Katie ran out of school to get home quickly, get changed, and ready for her party.
 She was excited now, because even if none of her school friends came, at least her mum and dad and her cousins would be there.

 Samantha was feeling more than just a bit gloomy when her mother asked her: “How was your day sweety?”

 And she replied:

 Her mother said: “I’m sorry darling, but I’ve got a disappointment for you.
 Dad doesn’t want to get a puppy after all.
 He says that a pet would be a nuisance when we want to go away on holiday.”

 “Oh Poo, Double Poo and Pants!” exclaimed Samantha, because that news just about rounded off the worst Friday ever for her.

 Meanwhile the door bell rang at Katie’s house.
 She ran to open it, and was given a card, a present, and a kiss by Paul, who didn’t go to her school anymore, but whom she really, really liked a lot.
 Soon after, Jennie rang the bell.
 And then Judith.
 And then Rishi, and then Winston.

-There were quite a few absences, but she knew that those that those who were there were her best and bravest friends.
+There were quite a few absences, but she knew that those who were there were her best and bravest friends.

 But at half past six, just as Katie was about to blow out her candles, the door bell rang again, and of course it was Isis, and had spent rather a long time deciding which party frock to wear.
 Hardly anybody was surprised because Isis was known for being late.
 In fact she seemed to make a point of it.